 All clerks have the ability to process adjustments, reversals and voids in their own till in Odyssey, the court's case management software.
 An explanation for the transaction is recorded in the 'comment' section of the case.
-Court policy requires the judge's approval for reversals and voids.
-A copy of the transaction receipt, signed by the judge, must be scanned into Odyssey as proof of the judge's authorization.
+Court policy limits the recording of reversals and voids in Odyssey to the Chief Deputy Court Clerk or the Senior Court Clerk.
+In the event one of those employees needs to reverse or void a transaction, the other must record the transaction.
 The County Cash Handling Policy (effective 9/1/2017) Section 3.0 Cash Handling "required procedures for cash collection points include approval of any voided receipts by the area supervisor".
 A sample of adjustments, reversals and voids was tested for compliance with court policy and the County Cash Handling Policy.
+No discrepancies were noted.